pattarai/mini-project-template/CONTRIBUTING.md

+# Contributing to Pattarai

+All inputs are welcome!

 ## Please make sure you are assigned to an [Issue](https://github.com/pattarai/discord-moderator-bot/issues) before submitting a pull request

 Go to the [issue](https://github.com/pattarai/discord-moderator-bot/issues) page and either